PSYCH - Psychology

 Under the direction of a Faculty member, students pursue a topic of interest leading to the development of a thesis proposal (the proposed research is completed in PSYCH 499).
 The work normally involves both directed readings and empirical research experience.
 Note: Must be taken twice in the first year in the Honors program.
 In the first year in the Honors Program students must complete a formal presentation (i.e., oral or poster) about their research progress.
 This is typically done at the annual Honors Psychology Conference.
 Other public venues can fulfill this requirement, with approval by the Honors advisor.
 Prerequisite: A committed Thesis Supervisor.
 Restricted to, and required of, students in their first year in the Science Honors Psychology program.
 [Faculty of Science]

 A course designed to allow the senior undergraduate student the opportunity to pursue a supervised research project in greater depth than the classroom structure permits.
-Directed research done under the supervision of an academic member of the Psychology Department.
-Successful completion of this course requires a formal research proposal or report, lab notes, and/or essay.
-Normally for students in their third year of study.
+This pursuit may take the form of directed reading, library research, and/or laboratory experience.
+Directed research is completed under the supervision of an academic member in the Department of Psychology.
+Successful completion of this course requires a formal paper, research proposal or report, lab notes, annotated bibliography, and/or essay.
 Cannot be taken more than twice.
-Prerequisites: a 200-level PSYCH course and consent of the Department.
+Prerequisites: One 300-level PSYCH course and consent of the Department.
 Specific projects may require additional prerequisites.
 [Faculty of Science]

 Under the direction of a Faculty member, students pursue a topic of interest leading to the development of a thesis proposal (the proposed research is completed in PSYCH 490).
 The work normally involves both directed readings and empirical research experience.
 Note: Must be taken twice in the first year in the Honors program.
 In the first year in the Honors Program students must complete a formal presentation (i.e., oral or poster) about their research progress.
 This is typically done at the annual Honors Psychology Conference.
 Other public venues can fulfill this requirement, with approval by the Honors advisor.
 Prerequisite: A committed Thesis Supervisor.
 Restricted to, and required of, students in their first year in the Arts Honors Psychology program.
 [Faculty of Arts]